 The Company owns a fifty percent interest in a joint venture ("DreamPlay Toys") with NantWorks LLC ("NantWorks").
 Pursuant to the operating agreement of DreamPlay Toys, the Company paid to NantWorks cash in the amount of \$8.0 million and issued NantWorks a warrant to purchase 1.5 million shares of the Company's common stock at a value of \$7.0 million in exchange for the exclusive right to utilize NantWorks' recognition technology platform for toy products.
 The Company has classified these rights as an intangible asset and is amortizing the asset over the anticipated revenue stream from the exploitation of these rights.
-The joint venture entered into a Toy Services Agreement (the "TSA") with NantWorks.
-Under the terms of the TSA, NantWorks is entitled to receive a preferred return based upon net sales of DreamPlay Toys product sales and third-party license fees.
-Pursuant to an amendment, the TSA was renewed to September 30, 2018 in exchange for cash in the amount of \$1.2 million payable to NantWorks over a two-year period, subject to the achievement of certain financial targets.
-The accrued preferred return for NantWorks was approximately \$36,472 and \$6,087 for the three months ended March 31, 2015 and 2016, respectively.
+Pursuant to the amended Toy Services Agreement (the "TSA") entered into with NantWorks, the joint venture may develop and produce toys utilizing recognition technologies owned by NantWorks, for which NantWorks is entitled to receive a preferred return based upon net sales of DreamPlay Toys product sales and third-party license fees.
+In exchange for cash payments in the aggregate amount of \$1.2 million payable to NantWorks over a two-year period, the TSA was extended to September 30, 2018, subject to the achievement of certain financial targets.
+The accrued preferred return for NantWorks was approximately \$27,523 and \$1,769 for the three months ended June 30, 2015 and 2016, respectively, and approximately \$63,995 and \$7,856 for the six months ended June 30, 2015 and 2016, respectively.
 The Company retains the financial risk of the joint venture and is responsible for the day-to-day operations, including the development, sale and distribution of the toy products, for which it is entitled to receive any remaining profit or is responsible for any losses.
 The results of operations of the joint venture are consolidated with the Company's results.

 In addition, the Company purchased for \$7.0 million in cash a five percent economic interest in a related entity, DreamPlay, LLC, that will exploit the proprietary recognition technologies in non-toy consumer product categories.
 NantWorks has the right to repurchase all of the Company's interest for \$7.0 million.
 The Company has classified this investment as a long term asset on its balance sheet and is accounting for it using the cost method.
-As of March 31, 2016 the Company determined that the value of this investment will be realized and that no impairment has occurred.
+As of June 30, 2016 the Company determined that the value of this investment will be realized and that no impairment has occurred.

 The Company owns a fifty-one percent interest in a joint venture with China-based Meisheng Culture & Creative Corp., which provides certain JAKKS licensed and non-licensed toys and consumer products to agreed-upon territories of the People's Republic of China.
 The joint venture includes a subsidiary in the Shanghai Free Trade Zone that sells, distributes and markets these products.
 The results of operations of the joint venture are consolidated with the Company's results.
-The non-controlling interest's share of the losses for the three months ended March 31, 2015 was immaterial, and the net income attributable to the non-controlling interest for the three months ended March 31, 2016 was \$31,932.
+The non-controlling interest's share of the losses for the three and six months ended June 30, 2015 was immaterial, and the net income attributable to the non-controlling interest for the three and six months ended June 30, 2016 was \$223,766 and \$255,698, respectively.